LanaCreegan/airport-quiz/README.md

 - The get results button displays the score
 - The back to home button brings the user back to the home page

+## Bugs
+- The title wasn't linking back to the home page, upon examination the anchor element had been placed inside the h1 tag.
+This was fixed by placing it outside the h1 tag
+- When deployed the back to home button would display a 404 error.
+When being examined there was a foward slash in the href.
+This was fixed by taking out the foward slash out of the href
+- When on the last question the next buttom was still available.
+When clicked it would throw an error because there wasn't any more questions.
+This was fixed by checking if there was another question.
+If not remove the next button
+- When deploed the favicon wouldn't work and give a 404 error.
+This was fixed by removing the foward slash in the href

 ## Deployment
 The project was deployed to GitHub Pages by following these steps: